Нажмите здесь для получения информации на русском языке (information in Russian)

-But we are also issuing a rallying cry for the harder fight ahead, a struggle against the privatization and inevitable displacement that is still promoted by leading politicians in both parties and their friends in the leading financial institutions.
+We are also issuing a rallying cry for the hard fight ahead, a struggle against the privatization and inevitable displacement that is promoted by leading politicians in both parties and their friends in the leading financial institutions.
 These plans have been advanced by the deliberate neglect of basic repairs and maintenance of NYCHA buildings, by a strategy to run the housing into the ground and then to hand over what is left to the market.

 Please contact us for further discussions, protests, and to join to build a city-wide and national movement against the forces of gentrification and displacement.

 We can be reached by email firstname.lastname@example.org, call/text at 646-450-3880, or via our social media @theUFAD.